-The Edgartown Library Building Committee, our project manager, Rick Pomroy, our project director, Jill Hughes, and our architects are hard at work on plans for the new library building.
+The Edgartown Library Building Committee, our project director, Jill Hughes, our architects, and our project manager, Rick Pomroy, are hard at work on plans for the new library building.
 The first payment of the state's $5 million contribution to the project has been received by the town, and the library site will be prepared -- by taking down the 1924 Edgartown School building -- this summer.
 We expect to be soliciting bids for construction of the new library this September.

 On the town's current schedule, we will be moving into our new library sometime around the end of the first quarter of the year 2015.